 To prepare our trainees for this future role, UNC’s Infectious Diseases Training Program offers its trainees world-class clinical training, protected research training, and individualized mentorship and career development.

-Clinical training is provided through an ACGME accredited training program for ABIM subspecialty training in Infectious Diseases.
-Clinical training is primarily carried out at UNC with our outstanding faculty in the infectious Diseases Division, which ranks #6 in the country in HIV care.
+is provided through an ACGME accredited training program for ABIM subspecialty training in Infectious Diseases.
+Clinical training is primarily carried out at UNC with our outstanding faculty in the Infectious Diseases Division, which ranks #6 in the country in HIV care.
 Special opportunities to carry out ACGME approved medical training at international sites exist.

-Special attention to career development is ensured by strong one-on-one mentorships; research/career development supervisory committees established for each fellow in the first year of fellowship; and access to k30 clinical scholars program curriculum including grant writing courses, management skill development and other skills essential for tomorrow’s leaders in infectious diseases.
+Special attention tois ensured by strong one-on-one mentorships; research/career development supervisory committees established for each fellow in the first year of fellowship; and access to k30 clinical scholars program curriculum including grant writing courses, management skill development and other skills essential for tomorrow’s leaders in infectious diseases.